Earliest known recording by The Nebe Quartett (1907).

 From the wiki:”‘The Parade of the Wooden Soldiers’ (originally titled ‘Parade of the Tin Soldiers’) was composed in 1897 for solo piano by Leon Jessel who later published it for orchestra in 1905, as ‘Opus 123’.
 In 1911, Russian impresario Nikita Balieff chose Jessel’s whimsically rakish ‘Parade of the Tin Soldiers’ for a choreography routine in his ‘The Bat’ vaudeville revue, changing the title to ‘The Parade of the Wooden Soldiers’.
 (A link below goes to a 1911 Berlin recording of ‘The Parade of the Tin Soldiers’ for Russian distribution.)
 Balieff’s wooden-soldier choreography referenced a legend regarding Tsar Paul I: that he left his parade grounds without issuing a ‘halt’ order to the marching soldiers, so they marched to Siberia before being remembered and ordered back.

 “In December 1920 Nikita Balieff’s La Chauve-Souris (The Bat) revue reached Paris, to great acclaim, and in 1922 it was brought to Broadway.
-In 1922, the instrumental version of ‘The Parade of the Wooden Soldiers’ was a hit single performed by The Vincent Lopez Orchestra in 1922; A Betty Boop cartoon, Parade of the Wooden Soldiers, was created with the music in 1933.
+In 1922, the instrumental version of ‘The Parade of the Wooden Soldiers’ became a US hit single performed by The Vincent Lopez Orchestra in 1922.
+In 1933, a Betty Boop cartoon, Parade of the Wooden Soldiers, was created with the music.
 Also in 1933, The Rockettes began annually performing their own choreographed version of the piece, based on Balieff’s original, in their Radio City Christmas Spectacular.”

 First recorded (as “Stille Nacht, Heilige Nacht”) by Trompeter Quartett (1892).